Residential (Inpatient) vs. Outpatient Addiction Treatment: Which One Is Right for Me?

 A partial hospitalization program, or PHP, is the most intensive outpatient level of treatment.
 It focuses on stabilizing behaviors early on in recovery.
 Residential programs often have a PHP that clients will transition to if they live locally.
 A PHP will usually require 5-6 treatment hours each day, most days of the week.
 It’s not usually possible to work while receiving this treatment.

-A lower-intensity program one step below a PHP is an intensive outpatient program or IOP.
+An intensive outpatient program (IOP) is a lower-intensity program one step below a PHP.
 IOP patients can usually maintain their daily lives while participating in treatment services.
 In IOP, treatment occurs a few hours a day, 3–5 days a week.
 There’s more flexibility and opportunities to readjust to daily life but with support.

 Outpatient Detox Programs